 You must have in place an effective assessment process for identifying a learner's initial literacy and numeracy needs.
-You must also measure their progress, using the most appropriate version of the Literacy and Numeracy for Adults Assessment Tool.1
+You must also measure their progress, using the most appropriate version of the Literacy and Numeracy for Adults Assessment Tool.

-- (a) The total hours of ESOL tuition you deliver per learner must be between 20 and 500 hours per year. - (b) The ESOL tuition you provide must be delivered at the intensity of 5 to 40 hours per week.
+- (a) The total hours of ESOL tuition you deliver per learner is generally expected to be between 20 and 500 hours per year, acknowledging some learners having needs for more or fewer hours. - (b) The ESOL tuition you provide must be delivered at the intensity of 5 to 40 hours per week.